Notice of Pre-AIA or AIA Status

 The teachings of Karve, Dong, Smith and Law are described supra.

 Thus, it would have been obvious to one or ordinary skill in the art to use cKK-E10, DMG-PEG2K, and cholesterol in the liposome of the ‘561 patent as these are known lipids for forming nanoparticles for encapsulating mRNA as made obvious by Karve and Dong and it would have been obvious to have the composition of the ‘561 patent at a pH of 4-8 as taught by Smith and the mRNA at 0.1-1.0 mg/mL as taught by Karve as suitable for mRNA encapsulated nanoparticles.
 It would have been obvious to use a buffer such as a phosphate buffer and 0-300 mM NaCl, as these are known from Karve and Smith for liposomal formulations.
 It further would be obvious to have trehalose from 0-30%, as taught by Smith, and to adjust the pH buffer to a high ionic strength in the composition to maintain stability of the encapsultated macromolecule, as taught by Law, thus making obvious the instant ionic strength values and the ratio of the disaccharide to the buffer of 0.2:1-0.5:1.
 For example, assuming an aqueous solution, the concentration of 0-30% w/w trehalose can be approximated as 0-876 mM.
 Assuming the percentage of sugar as 2.5% as in the instant claims which is rendered obvious as described above this would result in a concentration of approximately 73 mM and further assuming a 100 mM – 300 mM buffer concentration as in the instant claims and which is rendered obvious as described above, this would result in a sugar to buffer ratio ranging from 0.24:1 to 0.73:1 which covers the ratio as instantly claimed and indicating the obviousness of the claimed ratio.
 Regarding the absence of an amphiphilic polymer, the reference claims and the art do not require an amphiphilic polymer and thus the limitation is met.
-Further, the stability parameters and the reduced pain upon administration are made obvious as these describe functional properties of the compositions for which the composition made obvious by the ‘561 patent and Karve, Smith and Law would necessarily meet.
+Further, the reduced pain upon administration is a functional property of the composition made obvious by the ‘561 patent and Karve, Smith and Law would necessarily meet.

 Claims 1-4, 6, 15, 18, 23, 24, 27, 31, 37, 38, 41, 43-45 and 48 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1, 4, 7, 17, 18, 20, 23, 26, 30, 31, 37, 44 and 47 of copending Application No. 17/923,470 in view of Karve et al. (US 2018/0153822, published 07 Jun 2018), Dong et al. (PNAS, March 18, 2014, vol. 111, no. 11, 3955–3960), Smith et al. (WO 2017/218704, published 21 Dec 2017, as listed on the IDS filed 01 March 2023) and Law et al. (US 4,933,421, published 12 Jun 1990) as evidenced by Toppr (Chemistry Formulas-Ionic Strength Formula) and as evidenced by the instant specification.